AVTpepper/project1_history_website/README.md

 - __HTML__
     - __Index Page__ validation:
-        - First time running the HTML through the [W3B validator](https://validator.w3.org/) I recieved one error and one warning.
+        - First time running the HTML through the [W3B validator](https://validator.w3.org/) I received one error and one warning.

         ```
         Error: Attribute alt not allowed on element div at this point.